lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/Architecture.md

 * During a reload.
 * Manually calling ``ComponentEngine/setNeedsRender()``

-The **render** process performs a **visibility test** by asking the RenderNode to provide a list of Renderables given visible frame using the `_visibleRenderables(in frame: CGRect)` method.
+The **render** process performs a **visibility test** by asking the RenderNode to provide a list of children that are visible using the `visibleChildren(in frame: CGRect)` method.

 Each type of RenderNode might have a different visibility test implementation.

-VStack's RenderNode for example, uses binary search to find a list of child RenderNodes that are visible in the provided frame. then it ask each visible child to provide its own list of Renderables.
-Finally, it merges all Renderable returned by its children into a flattened list.
+``VStack``'s `RenderNode` for example, uses binary search to find a list of child RenderNodes that are visible in the provided frame.

-For a RenderNode that represents a view, it will just return a single Renderable that represents the view that will be displayed.
+For a RenderNode that represents a view, it will just return an empty array.

+The framework will then generates a list of ``Renderable``s from the resulting ``RenderNodeChild`` array.

 ### Display